Red Rigger Kinky Candles

 - If you allow the wax to pool, it will become slightly hotter, since it has prolonged time close to the flame.
 If you wish to wait for a large melt pool, we recommend extinguishing the flame and waiting for the wax pool to cool slightly, before pouring.
 If unsure, a thermometer comes in very handy or just dip your fingertip in the melt pool, to test before splashing.

 - When using our candles in rope suspension lines, always keep a watchful eye on the flames proximity to the rope and to skin and hair.
-We also recommend that you keep the candle approx. 50cm or more from the bottoms skin and periodically change the spot where the candle/s are dripping.
-The bottom can also be advised to move a limb slightly or twist the body to alter the candle wax’s trajectory if it starts feeling too hot.
+We also recommend that you periodically change the spot where the candle/s are dripping so that the wax gets a chance to cool and harden.

 - Beware, that constant and prolonged dripping on one patch of skin, comes with a much higher risk of burning the skin.
 The wax does not get a chance to cool and harden quickly and the heat underneath builds.